 Mindfulness- MBCT and MBSR

 Two clinically ‘tried and tested’ 8-week (non-religious) mindfulness courses are- ‘Mindfulness-based Cognitive Therapy’ (MBCT), and ‘Mindfulness-based Stress Reduction’ (MBSR).
-MBSR was originally developed by John Kabat-Zinn to help people manage the stress of extreme health conditions, but it’s now used very widely to help people reduce ‘everyday life’ stress and anxiety.
-MBCT is largely based on MBSR but includes elements of Cognitive Therapy too, and it has been shown to reduce the chance of relapse depression and also to reduce anxiety.
-Both courses, as I teach them, are relevant for anyone who wants to enhance their experience of general wellbeing.
-For general information about MBCT and MBSR click here.
+MBSR was originally developed by John Kabat-Zinn to help people manage the stress of extreme health conditions, but it’s now used very widely to help anyone reduce ‘everyday life’ stress and anxiety and live life more fully.
+MBCT is largely the same as MBSR but includes elements of Cognitive Therapy too, and it has been shown to reduce the chance of relapse depression and also to reduce anxiety.
+These 8-week courses have become the ‘gold standard’ for secular mindfulness and most secular mindfulness programs, including workplace courses, are either based on or inspired by them.
+As I teach these courses they are relevant for anyone who wants to enhance their general wellbeing.
+For specific information about MBCT and MBSR click here.

 *Source an ICM poll commissioned by the Mental Health Foundation- http://www.bemindful.co.uk/mbsr/evidence.